How Long Does It Take To Become A Psychologist In Australia? (2026)

 There you have it!

-If you’ve just started your psychology degree or you’re considering becoming a registered psychologist the important thing to remember is: you have options.
+If you’ve just started your psychology degree or you’re considering becoming a registered psychologist, the important thing to remember is: you have options.
 So the next time you’re stressing over a report or steeping in existential dread, try to look at the bigger picture.
 Happy studying!

 Read Next: